ramsyy0/OpenFoodFactsCategorizer/README.md

 - remove stopwords
 - basic spellcheck with Levenshtein distance of 1 (optional)

-# Analyse the dataset
+## Analyse the dataset

 We joined the OCR dataset with OFF full database using barcode as matching key to obtain product categories.
 We chose the "PNNS 2" columns, with 38 distinct categories.
 PNNS stands for "Programme national nutrition santé", categories have been established by the French Ministry of Health.

-# Train the model
+## 🏋🏻 Train the model

-Best performance was obtained with a RidgeClassifier, which we kept.
+Several models have been tried, the most efficient is a Ridge Classifier, associated with a TF_IDF, with the n_grams 2 and the French NLTK stop_words as parameters.

+Various preprocessing treatments on the text have been tested, for example:
+- Stopwords and French Lemmatizer from Spacy
+- Spellcheck to correct the spelling of the OCR

+However, the above-mentioned Pipeline obtains the best results (84% accuracy, balanced over classes) on text that is simply cleaned up (accents, special characters, spaces, numbers, etc.)
+You can see three of these training tests and their results in the notebooks.

-# 📸 OCR test
+## 📸 OCR test

 To test our categorizer with new data we have implemented an OCR system.
 Please, find the setup in the notebooks folder (OCR_setup.ipynb).

 Two OCR system were tested: tesseract and easyocr.

-## To understand how to custom parameters of tesseract see:
+### To understand how to custom parameters of tesseract see:
 https://pypi.org/project/pytesseract/
 https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#config-files-and-augmenting-with-user-data

-## Easy OCR doesn't need custom config:
+### Easy OCR doesn't need custom config:
 https://pypi.org/project/easyocr/

-## If you wish to use those OCR in production:
+### If you wish to use those OCR in production:
 - easyocr is very easy to use as its name suggests, but it's also very heavy and may be to big for plateforms like Heroku (It may exceed the slug size).